Biological therapy for inflammatory bowel disease: Side effects and concerns

 Biologics are known to sometimes cause harsh side effects.
 Currently, Biologics are only delivered systemically.
 They can't be delivered orally because the harsh environment of the gastrointestinal tract would breakdown the drug before it could reach the diseased tissue.
 Because systemic administration results in blockading the same pathway in both healthy and diseased tissue, pharmacology is exaggerated leading to many side effects such as lymphoma, infections, congestive heart failure, demyelinating disease, a lupus-like syndrome, injection site reactions, and additional systemic side effects.

 Patients often wait until after other treatment options have failed to begin biological therapy because biologics are extremely expensive.
 One study modeled that, in the US, the average yearly cost of biological therapy for inflammatory bowel disease was around $36,000.
 The treatment of inflammatory bowel diseases, with an estimated direct cost of $5.9 billion annually, poses a significant economic burden on the health care system.
 Recently, the primary treatment cost has shifted from hospitalization to medication.
 The shift is due to the rising use of these expensive biologics as well as their ability to reduce the need for hospitalization.
-The recent introduction of biosimilars can potentially lower the high cost of these drugs.

 Overtime, patients can lose response to biologics even after an initial positive response.
 Because biologics are foreign substances to the body, they can prompt an immunological response causing the development of anti-drug antibodies.
 Anti-drug antibodies can cause negative side effects, accelerate the rate of drug clearance, and reduce the therapeutic effects of the biologic.
 In clinical practice, less than 50% of patients who showed an initial positive response to biological therapy were in remission after one year.
 The development of anti-drug antibodies can be reduced by limiting any times when there is no biologic present in the body and by taking other immunosuppressants (such as thiopurines or methotrexate) in combination.